gaia-platform/GaiaPlatform/production/tests/workloads/mink/tests/smoke-time-only-with-10m/README.md

 # Test Description

-The `smoke-time-only-with-10m` test is descendant of the `smoke-time-only` test.
+The `smoke-time-only-with-10m` test is the descendant of the `smoke-time-only` test.

 ## Purpose